 As per the report, the size of the global clinical nutrition market is projected to grow USD 17.85 Billion by 2026 from USD 14.58 Billion in 2022 to USD 17.85 Billion by 2027.
 This market is estimated to be growing at a CAGR of 4.13% during the forecast period.

 Clinical nutrition aids in improving absorption, metabolism, digestion, and discharge functions by providing essential nutrients such as minerals, vitamins, and proteins.
 These products are vital for patients with a high degree of malnourishment, patients in intensive care units, patients recovering from trauma or surgery, and patients suffering from chronic diseases.
 It has been found that treating disease-related malnutrition with clinical nutrition therapies can reduce mortality.

-Clinical nutrition is necessary for patients who are facing nutritional deficiency or unable to consume food due to enhanced disease conditions, leading to lower quality of life, the risk of complications, increased risk of mortality, and lengthening of a recovery period.
+Clinical nutrition is necessary for patients facing nutritional deficiency or unable to consume food due to enhanced disease conditions, leading to lower quality of life, the risk of complications, increased risk of mortality, and lengthening of a recovery period.
 Clinical nutrition plays a vital role in maintaining nutritional imbalance for malnourished patients who have a higher risk of complications because of a lack of nutrition.